UniversalDependencies/UD_Greek-GDT/README.md

 ### CHANGELOG

 #### 1.4
-- Fixed issues in conversion of determiner pos
+- Fixed issues in conversion of POS for articles

 #### 1.3
 - Added PronType and NumType attribute/value pairs to certain types of determiners and numerals